Olga Bogatyrenko / Shutterstock.com

 Did You Know?

-- The Redskins do not hold a trademark for their name.
+- The Redskins never held a trademark for their name.
 In 2014, the Patent Office cancelled the team’s trademark of the name saying it was disparaging to Native Americans.

-- Celebrity fans of the Washington Redskins include Dale Earnhardt Jr, Matthew McConaughey, Tom Cruise, and Channing Tatum.
+- Celebrity fans of the Washington Commanders include Dale Earnhardt Jr, Matthew McConaughey, Tom Cruise, and Channing Tatum.

 - During the 1980s, only the San Francisco 49ers had a better win/loss record than the Redskins.